WhatsApp will allow users to add iPads as connected devices - How smart Technology changing lives

-A Goal added nthe latest compilation of tests from Whatsapp for the android (version 2.23.12.12) the ability for users to add iPads as a connected device through the feature companion mode, that came to iPhones recently.
+A Goal added nthe latest compilation of tests from Whatsapp for the android (version 2.23.12.12) the ability for users to add iPads as connected devices through the feature companion mode, that came to iPhones recently.

 It is worth mentioning that the development of WhatsApp for iPadOS remains secret.
 There is no public beta available and there has been no new information for a long time about this long-awaited version of the messenger for tablets from apple.